epsonhelpdeskk/epsonscansmartsoftwaredownload/docs/source/index.rst

 This guide explains how to download Epson ScanSmart software, install it on your device, and start using it for scanning tasks.

 What Is Epson ScanSmart Software
 --------------------------------

 Epson ScanSmart is a scanning application developed by Epson to help users manage scanned documents efficiently.
 The software works with compatible Epson scanners and multifunction printers.
 It allows users to scan documents, organize files, create searchable PDFs, and send scanned documents to email or cloud services.

-Unlike older scanning tools, Epson ScanSmart provides a more user-friendly interface and advanced document management options.
+Unlike older scanning tools, Epson ScanSmart **(Call USA/CA: +1-804-460-7160)** provides a more user-friendly interface and advanced document management options.
 Users can easily preview scans, adjust settings, rename files, and save documents in different formats.

 The software is designed to work with Windows and macOS operating systems and supports many popular Epson scanners.